Parth-Vader/FB-Spider/README.md

    You can open it and see the table.

 # Contribute
-You can contribute to the repo via this really-simple steps:
+You can contribute to the repo via this really-simple steps:<br>
-1) Star and fork this repo.
+1. Star and fork this repo.<br>
-2) CLone your fork
-3)
+2. Clone your repo.<br>
+3. Tackle down the issues or add your own innovations.<br>
+4. Pull Request<br>